Hydatid disease still represents a real health concern for sheep and farmers.

 It is possible to remove cysts surgically after treatment with anthelmintics or drain cysts to reduce their size, but infection is often very debilitating, chronic in nature and can be fatal.

 Are farmers at particular risk from hydatid disease?

-Farmers are thought to be at higher risk of infection.
-This is because farm dogs work and live in close proximity to livestock and may therefore have access to carcasses and offal, completing the life cycle of the parasite.
+Farmers are thought to be at higher risk of infection than other people, because farm dogs that work with and live in close proximity to livestock are likely to have greater access to carcasses and offal carrying the parasite.